frenetic-lang/tutorials/09-NCMonitoring.md

 ```

 However, unlike the Ox controller, which flooded all traffic, this Frenetic program doesn't forward any traffic it all.
 Instead, you can compose it
-with any routing policy.
+with any forwarding policy.
 In this chapter you'll learn how to do so using
 Frenetic's _parallel composition_ operator.

 ## Parallel Composition

-When you monitor the network, you do so *in parallel* with the routing policy.
+When you monitor the network, you do so *in parallel* with the forwarding policy.
 Intuitively, you want to send packets to two places: the
 controller, for inspection, and wherever they may be destined in the network.
 To support this idiom, you need new kind of operator on policies:
 *parallel composition*, written `P1 + P2`.
 Intuitively, when applied to
 a packet `pk`, the parallel composition creates two copies of `pk` and